 where the fields are defined as follows:

 The UserID is the EUI-64 identifier obtained as part of the ID Allocation Procedure.

+The Sequence_Number is a positive integer that is greater than zero and which is greater than the Sequence_number included within any prior Anomaly Detection Thresholds File containing the same UserID submitted by the relevant User.

 The Service Reference Variant is the number set out in the DCC User Interface Specification (DUIS) for the Service Request.